input-output-hk/marlowe/README.md

 - `src/DepositIncentive.hs` —  contains an example contract for incentivising saving.
 - `src/CrowdFunding.hs` —  contains an example contract for crowd-funding limited to 4 participants.
 - `src/Escrow.hs` —  contains an example contract for an escrow payment.

-A full description of the `v1.3` version was presented at ISoLA 2018, and the paper is available [here](https://iohk.io/research/papers/#2WHKDRA8).

 ## Meadow